PepSalehi/SBioA/README.md

 ## Contributing

-Please let me know of any error, suggestion, doubt, etc. You write me an e-mail and all commits are wellcome!!!
+Please let me know of any error, suggestion, doubt, etc. E-mails and commits are welcome!!!